SyneRBI/SIRF/doc/UserGuide.md

 ##### ListmodeToSinograms (PET)

-Class for converting raw data from listmode format into *sinograms*, i.e. histogrammed data in the format of PETAcquisitionData.
+Class for converting raw data from listmode format into *sinograms*, i.e. histogrammed data in the format of PET `AcquisitionData`.

 It has 2 main functions:
-  - `process()` can be used to read prompts and/or delayed coincidences to produce a single PETAcquisitionData.
-2 variables decide what done with 3 possible cases:
+  - `process()` can be used to read prompts and/or delayed coincidences to produce a single PET `AcquisitionData`.
+Two variables decide what is done with 3 possible cases:
        - `store_prompts`=`true`, `store_delayeds`=`false`: only prompts are stored
        - `store_prompts`=`false`, `store_delayeds`=`true`: only delayeds are stored
        - `store_prompts`=`true`, `store_delayeds`=`true`: prompts-delayeds are stored
   Clearly, enabling the `store_delayeds` option only makes sense if the data was acquired accordingly.
-  - estimate_randoms() can be used to get a relatively noiseless estimate of the random coincidences.
+  - `estimate_randoms()` can be used to get a relatively noiseless estimate of the random coincidences.

 ###### Methods: